Temperature dependence of quantum oscillations from non-parabolic dispersions: Supplementary Note 2: Extended Lifshitz-Kosevich theory for high-temperature quantum oscillations

-Lastly we consider semimetals with either a single, small Fermi pocket encircling a TRIM or a pair of time-reversal-related pockets.
-Assuming there are no other Fermi surfaces, then the Sommerfeld correction to frequency is comparable to the effective-mass correction, and should be accounted for in deriving a different consistency relation.
+Lastly, we consider semimetals with either a single, small Fermi pocket encircling a TRIM or a pair of time-reversal-related pockets as applicable to Cd$_3$As$_2$ and Bi$_2$O$_2$Se.
+Assuming there are no other Fermi surfaces, the oscillation contains only a single frequency and its higher harmonics.
+Then the Sommerfeld correction to frequency is comparable to the effective-mass correction, and should be accounted for in deriving a different consistency relation.
 In the case of the parabolic band, $g'/g=(d/2-1)/E_F$ in $d$ spatial dimensions, leading to a nontrivial frequency correction for $d=3$: